-If you love gambling and want to combine having a regular holiday with some gambling fun in the evening you will have to factor in a couple of things.
+If you love gambling (perhaps with the help of pph software you even manage your own bookies on the side!) and want to combine having a regular holiday with some gambling fun in the evening you will have to factor in a couple of things.
 The most basic ones are your budget and the duration of the holiday but there are a few other things to consider as well.

 In this article, we are going to give you a few tips on how to plan your holiday and will discuss some of the best travel destinations for casino lovers.
 We had the opportunity to ask Dominic Andreasson, an iGaming expert what to consider when travelling from Sweden.
 Read more about Dominic here.